Yarka: Religious sites

 Yarka contains the maqam ("saintly-person tomb") of Shaykh Ghana'im Abu Saraya, a native of the town and one of the first missionary sheikhs to spread the Druze faith in Galilee during the 11th century.
 He was the principal Druze sheikh in the Acre coastal area.
 Druze tradition has it that Abu Saraya is buried underneath the floor of the shrine.

 The town is also the site of the al-Nabi Siddiq maqam.
 The Druze associate al-Nabi Siddiq with the biblical figure Hushai.
 According to this tradition, the name "Yarka" derives from "ha-Arki".
 The Druze prayer house "Khalwah ash-Sheikh Muhammad" is situated just east of Yarka.
 It was built sometime prior to 1931 by the religious sheikh Muhammad Mu'addi as a center for Druze religious studies.

 Economy

 Yarka houses Kadmani Metal Works, Inc., now defunct.
 My Baby, Israel's largest store for children's and baby's supplies, with 11,000 meters of retail space, is also stationed in Yarka.
 The store has an annual turnover of NIS 100 million ($27.1 million USD).

+Voting Patterns

+In the 2022 election, 53 percent of voters in Yarka voted for the parties of the center-left coalition led by Yair Lapid, while 35 percent voted for the parties of the right-wing coalition led by Benjamin Netanyahu and 10 percent voted for the Arab parties.